rcrowther/quickviews/README.rst

-Simple Views
+QuickViews
 ============
 It was like this in the old days.
 When you had food and had to walk to the shops.
 Views with poor configuration and you can take the code in with a glance.
 But the same class-based API as modern Views.

-Simple Views contains views for rendering forms, lists, and models.
+QuickViews contains views for rendering forms, lists, and models.
 All views have default rendering through stock templates  and CSS.

 When to use this application
 ----------------------------
 Any of the following,

-- You want to see forms, lists, or models straight away.
-You can figure out details later.
+- You want to see and use forms, lists, or models straight away (you will figure out details later).
 - You're happy with stock HTML.
 Let the CSS do the work.
 - You don't want to read through the many Admin and Django views trying to figure out if the code can do what you want.
 - You have a form which is not part of Admin provision, yet you want it in Admin (e.g. a search).

 (there are some other uses.
-In some circumstances, you may also consider this app when you know for sure you will be writing fully custom templates and CSS on a View)
+In some circumstances, you may also consider this app when you know for sure you will be writing custom templates and CSS on a View)

-The documentation contains a wider discussion on these features.
+The documentation contains a wider discussion of these features.

 Limitations